laclauc/dataviz-JDS/README.md

 ## Configuration and intallation

-### `pip`
+### Installation with `pip`

-If you are managing Python packages (libraries) with pip, you can use the configuration file `requirements.txt` to install the specified packages with the specified version.
+If you are managing Python packages (libraries) with `pip`, you can use the configuration file `requirements.txt` to install the specified packages with the specified version.

 Open a terminal, go in the directory where the file `requirement.txt` is and execute the following command